pkarsy/persist_mqtt/README.md

 - About 1000 bytes of json data can be saved.
 This is OK for the intented purpose which is to store a limited set of frequently changed values such as counters.
 For bigger staorage needs and data that are not frequently change you can use the persist module

 ## Saving the variables
 As with persist the values are not saved immedatelly.
-Use pt.save() for this.
+Use pt.save() whenever is needed.

-if there is a restart from the web interface or a restart 1 console/mqtt command, the data will be saved, but NOT if there is a power outage a crash of the BerryVM or anything similar.
-See save_every() for a mitigation to the problem, below
+if there is a restart from the web interface or a restart 1 console/mqtt command, at save() will be performed automatically, but NOT if there is a power outage a crash of the BerryVM or anything similar.
+See also save_every() for an alternative way to save the data.

 ### Methods not present, or working differently than buildin persist